 Completion of the L5 Nursing Associate course will now permit you to register with the Nursing and Midwifery Council (NMC) on a Band 4 salary with your employer.
 Find out more about how the NMC regulates Nursing Associates.

-In addition, your employer may support you to join the Registered Nurse Degree Apprenticeship (top-up).
+In addition, your employer may support you to join the Registered Nurse Degree Apprenticeship (top-up) for adult nursing, child nursing, or mental health nursing.
 This allows you to apply up to 180 credits of Accredited Prior Learning (APL) from your Nursing Associate course, enabling you to study additional modules at Level 6 and specialise in adult, child or mental health nursing for a Band 5 role.

 We use formative and summative assessment strategies in both theory and practice learning to provide you with opportunities to demonstrate your acquisition of practical skills and underpinning knowledge.
 Your development of a range of transferable skills critical to effective health care such as teamwork, communication (written and verbal), decision-making, leadership, facilitation and problem solving skills, are encouraged.